The link between GRESB participation and financial returns

 Sustainability and Private Equity Real Estate Returns

-“Sustainability and Private Equity Real Estate Returns,” a recently published academic study by Avis Devine (York University), Andrew Sanderford (University of Virginia), and Chongyu Wang (University of Hong Kong), leverages GRESB data to explore the relationship between private equity real estate (PERE) fund performance and voluntary ESG disclosures.
+“Sustainability and Private Equity Real Estate Returns,” a recently published academic study by Avis Devine (York University), Andrew Sanderford (University of Virginia), and Chongyu Wang (University of Hong Kong), leverages GRESB data to explore the relationship between private equity real estate (PERE) fund performance and voluntary sustainability disclosures.
 Specifically, the study examines the relationship between the financial performance of the NCREIF Open Ended Diversified Core Equity (ODCE) Index funds* and ESG reporting to GRESB.

 Key finding: